tiburzi/cync/README.md

 <br>

 A cyclic drum machine for experimenting with non-quantized grooves.
-Click here to run the app: <a href="https://tiburzi.github.io/non-quantized-drums/" target="blank">Launch App</a>
+Click here to run: <a href="https://tiburzi.github.io/non-quantized-drums/" target="blank">Launch App</a>

 <br>